ShannonSmyth/I-Dcide-Front-End/README Prototype1.txt

     rest5 VARCHAR(50)
 );

+to manage the db and delete old entries, use the following code

 CREATE EVENT check_db ON SCHEDULE EVERY 10 MINUTE ENABLE DO
   DELETE FROM Codes WHERE `loginTime` < CURRENT_TIMESTAMP - INTERVAL 30 MINUTE;

+To stop doing that use the following

+DROP EVENT check_db;

 2.